tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 BEM calendar is a very simple application but this article is not about creating calendars.
 My goal is to show you principles of good development:

-  * Develop design of an application carefully and lay the groundwork for future possible features.
+  * Develop the design of your application carefully and lay the groundwork for future possible features.
-  * Use tools which help to write more accurate and stable code.
+  * Use tools which help you write more accurate and stable code.
-  * Test your code not only with unit tests but add crossbrowser tests, too.
+  * Test your code not only with unit tests but use crossbrowser tests, too.
-  * Automate everything you can do.
+  * Automate everything you can.

 I hope this article provide will be useful for you further projects.

-And thanks to all those courageous who read this article up to the end :)
+And thanks to all those courageous who read this article down to the end :)